 Risk Management

 Global factors like currency fluctuations, political instability, and natural disasters greatly affect the banking sector.
-During such events, AI provides predictive analytics to help banks prepare for potential risks.
+During such events, AI provides predictive analytics and Geopolitical Risk Modeling to help banks prepare for potential risks.

 AI systems evaluate customer behaviors to predict loan default probabilities.
 By analyzing past patterns, banks can take proactive measures to minimize financial risks.
 This technology plays a vital role in maintaining financial stability during volatile times.